gamidivamsi/React-shopping-cart-project/README.md

 Launches the test runner in the interactive watch mode.

 # npm run
-This command is optionally used in react applications but some users may use it like this is the main command for there projects to run.
+This command is optionally used in react applications but some users may use it like this is the main command for their projects to run.
 In this project, I haven't used it.

+# Conclusion
+These are some of the commands I have used in the implementation part in order to run the project.